RiazCKhan/SR-front-end-test/README.md

 ### Date Or Reflection

-I worked on the assignment over the course of two days July 4-6, 2022.
+I worked on the assignment over the course of 7
-On July 7.
-2022 I spent time recording my answers to the questions in the README

 ### Instructions to run assignment locally